nuuuwan/news_lk3_data/README.md

 *2024-05-14 09:13:00* · [`adaderanalk`](https://www.adaderana.lk/news/99200/one-dead-another-injured-as-train-hits-hand-tractor-) · `en`

-One person has died and another sustained injuries in an accident where a hand tractor collided with a train at the Duwemodara railway crossing in Kosgoda.
+One person has died and another sustained injuries in an accident where a hand tractor collided with a train at the Duwamodara railway crossing in Kosgoda.

 The accident had occurred last evening (13) involving an express train which was running from Matara to Maradana.